Monday, Wednesday, and Froday 1:00pm−1:50pm, Olsson Hall 120 (This course will be held in-person)

 Homework assignments will form the basis for quizzes and the final exam.

-We will have six quizzes and no midterm exam.
+We will have five quizzes, approximately every two weeks, and no midterm exam.
 The goals of the quizzes are to reinforce the concepts in recent classes and assess your understanding of recent topics / skills.
-This also allows me to work with you on any particular topics or skills that can be improved.
+The quizzes also allow me to work with you on any topics or skills that can be improved.

 Quizzes will generally cover material from previous classes.
 Quiz guidelines will be posted on the Schedule page.

-Quizzes will be given during the first 15 minutes of class on most Mondays and some Wednesdays.
+You will take quizzes during the first 15 minutes of class on Mondays or Wednesdays.

-To help you familiarize yourself and prepare for a paper-based final exam, quizzes are closed book / notes, paper-based, administered in class, no collaboration.
+To help you familiarize yourself and prepare for a paper-based final exam, quizzes are closed book / notes, paper-based, and administered in class.
+No collaboration.

 Quizzes will form the basis for the final exam.

-Final exam is comprehensive, closed book / notes / web, paper-based, administered in class, no collaboration.
-The only exception is a single sheet of 8 1/2 x 11 paper (single / double sided, your choice) with hand-written notes by the person taking the exam.
+The final exam is comprehensive, closed book / notes / web, paper-based, and administered in class.
+No collaboration.
+The only exception is a single sheet of 8 1/2 x 11 paper (single / double-sided, your choice) with hand-written notes by the person taking the exam.

 Picture IDs are required to take the exam.